davidbiol/empire/README.md

 install.packages("empire")
 ```

-Or you can install empire like so:
+Or you can install the development version of empire:

 ``` r
 # install.packages("devtools")